The Boleyn Inheritance

 The Boleyn Inheritance is a novel by British author Philippa Gregory which was first published in 2006.
 It is a direct sequel to her previous novel The Other Boleyn Girl, and one of the additions to her six-part series on the Tudor royals.
-(The other titles in the series are The Constant Princess, The Queen's Fool, The Virgin's Lover, and The Other Queen.)* The novel is told through the first-person narratives of – Anne of Cleves, Katherine Howard, and Jane Boleyn, who was mentioned in The Other Boleyn Girl.
+(The other titles in the series are The Constant Princess, The Queen's Fool, The Virgin's Lover, and The Other Queen.)
+The novel is told through the first-person narratives of – Anne of Cleves, Katherine Howard, and Jane Boleyn, who was mentioned in The Other Boleyn Girl.
 It covers a period from 1539 until 1542 and chronicles the fourth and fifth marriages of King Henry VIII of England.

 Plot summary

 The book begins in 1539, after the death of King Henry VIII's third wife, Jane Seymour.
-Henry is looking for a new wife and chooses Anne of Cleves, daughter of John III, Duke of Cleves, whom he has only seen from portraits sent to him by her brother, a minor duke.
+Henry is looking for a new wife and chooses Anne of Cleves, daughter of John III, Duke of Cleves, whom he has only seen from portraits sent to him by her brother, William, Duke of Jülich-Cleves-Berg.

 Jane Rochford is summoned to court by the Duke of Norfolk to be a lady-in-waiting at the court of King Henry VIII.
-Jane has unpleasant memories of court, because she is the widow of George Boleyn and sister-in-law to Henry VIII's second wife, Anne.
+Jane has unpleasant memories of court, because she is the widow of George Boleyn and sister-in-law to Henry VIII's second wife, Anne Boleyn.
 George and Anne Boleyn were both executed in 1536 for "adultery, incest and plotting to murder the King."

 Katherine Howard is a fourteen-year-old girl (the cousin of Anne Boleyn) living with her grandmother at Lambeth Palace, where she has grown accustomed to a lax, licentious lifestyle.
 She has taken a lover, Francis Dereham, and the two have sworn to be married.
 Katherine's uncle informs her that she will go to court if she can behave herself and she swears to herself not to let anything, including Francis, get in her way of success of the throne.